LMS Early Career Fellowships 2022-23 with support from the Heilbronn Institute for Mathematical Research (HIMR) and UKRI

 • At the time of the closing date applicants must be UK residents.

-• The Fellowship should start after the applicant’s PhD thesis has been submitted and not more than nine months after the applicant’s PhD was awarded.
+• The Fellowship should start after the applicant’s PhD thesis has been submitted and not normally more than nine months after the applicant’s PhD was awarded.

 • Fellows are permitted to teach up to three hours per week.
 Otherwise they are expected to spend their working time on study and research.